Descending into the depths

 Placing the stairs on the map

-Okay we’ve got our stairs created, it’s time to place them on the map.
-Navigae to levelgen.lua and head to the bottom of the function right above return.
+We’ve defined our stairs, it’s time to place them on the map.
+Navigate to levelgen.lua and head to the bottom of the function right above return.

 --- @type Rectangle[]